smritipillai/MiniProject/1_Requirements/README.md

 The following functions are implemented in this project
 - Add a song to the favourites playlist
 - Display all the available songs on the favourites playlist
-- List songs by a specific artist of you choice
+- List songs by a specific artist/genre of you choice
+- Count the number of tracks available
 - Exit the program

 ### Assumptions made